Packing List & Tips for Self-Guided Multi-Day Canoe Trips…

 - Hypothermia – Even though air is warm, the water may be cold.
 In the case of hypothermia due to swimming, take off ALL WET clothes and put on DRY clothes, with windbreaker or rain gear (top & bottom) as the last layer.
 This can help you warm up faster.

-- Dehydration – Drink plenty of water!
-1 gallon per person per day is recommended to prevent dehydration.
+- Dehydration – DO NOT GO INTO THE DESERT WITHOUT WATER!!
+ALL WATER MUST BE CARRIED IN!!
+Evidently, this must be stated!
+A water filter will not suffice!
+Drink plenty of water…often!
+Minimum 1 gallon per person per day is recommended to prevent dehydration.

 - Sunburn – Use plenty of sunscreen and wear protective clothing and a brimmed hat.

-- Ask if anyone in your group has any medical conditions (allergies, bad back, etc.)
+- Ask if anyone in your group has any medical conditions (allergies, bad back, heart condition, etc.)

 On your Self-Guided Canoe Trip…

-You will be required to load and unload your gear into the shuttle vehicle, navigate the route, paddle, load, and maneuver your own canoe.
+You will be required to load and unload your gear, paddle, load, and maneuver your own canoe.
 This includes pulling the boat up parallel to shore and unloading.

 5) Launching/landing/tying up/loading canoe